 If you have a few friends already and just need a couple more players to form a whole team, start checking the FSU Intramural Free Agents group before team registration begins.
 You can collect players, then become a Team Captain and register the new team during our normal registration period.

 If the Facebook group doesn’t work for you, you can also be at the game site to see if a team needs extra players.
 Sometimes teams are practicing in an open field and you can connect with them there.
 Or, you may find a team is in need of extra players to play a game that night.
 You can be added to an accepting team right at the game site, simply by presenting your FSUCard at the check-in window.

 If you jump on a team at the game site, you’ll want to be properly equipped for the game.
-Reviewing our Team Member page would be a good idea.
-Remember, you can only play on one men’s or women’s team and one co-rec team in a sport.
+And remember, you can only play on one men’s or women’s team and one co-rec team in a sport.
 And, you cannot change teams for a sport once you’ve signed in that first time.

 Questions or Comments?

 Going the free agent route isn’t the easiest, but once you find a team, you may find that you’ll play other sports together for the rest of the year or even your college career!
 And, if you have any questions, feel free to stop by the IM Office in 1035 Tully Gym, call us at 850-644-2430, or email us for assistance.
 We’re happy to help!.